xiaoli-dong/bioinfo_notebook/linux_and_nanopore.md

 https://www.dell.com/support/kbdoc/en-ca/000131655/how-to-install-ubuntu-linux-on-your-dell-pc
 ## Create a bootable USB flash drive
-Download Ubuntu desktop image, the version we are using is [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop)
+Download Ubuntu desktop image, the version we are using is [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop) Follow the Canonical ubuntu totorials on how to [Create a Bootable USB stick](https://ubuntu.com/tutorials/install-ubuntu-desktop#3-create-a-bootable-usb-stick)
 # Formatting the second hard drive
 How to Delete Partition in Linux https://phoenixnap.com/kb/delete-partition-linux